lab42open-team/deco/README.md

 * `extract_organisms_worms.tsv` Aphia Ids and their data
 * `gnfinder-species_worms.tsv` Aphia Ids and their data

+The workflow takes 28 minutes to execute the provided example.
+The first 6 minutes are OCR and the rest are the API calls from EXTRACT and Worms API.

 ## PDF text extraction

 ### OCR-ready PDF